 "If you had a choice: Ireland or England?
 It’s pretty straightforward, isn’t it?
 Ireland."

-How is Declan Rice able to switch national team?
+How can Declan Rice switch national team?

 FIFA's national team eligibility rules and his nationalities (Irish and British) are what allow Rice to make the change of allegiance from Ireland to England, should he so wish.